Entamoeba polecki: Morphology

-Transmission & Life Cycle
+Transmission & life cycle

 There are two stages in the life cycle of E. polecki.
 The first is as a trophozoite, a vegetative stage that cannot survive in the environment.
 The second is a cyst, where transmission of parasite is possible and provides protection to harsh external environments.
 Cysts are infective when ingested by another organism.
-The cystic form of this protozoan has a diameter as small as 9.5 µm and as large as 17.5 µm.
+The cystic form of this protozoan has a diameter as small as 9.5 μm and as large as 17.5 μm.
 Morphologically, E. polecki is extremely similar to Entamoeba histolytica and Entamoeba hartmanni.

 Transmission follows a fecal-oral route.
 Infected feces with mature cysts are ingested where the cyst matures to the trophozoite in the gastrointestinal tract of the host.
 It is considered to be a zoonotic parasite, as close contact with infected swine have been reported to be the cause of E. polecki infections in humans.
 Transmission to humans from consumption of pork is unlikely.
 Recent studies suggest that different subspecies infect non-human primates and pigs, and close inhabitation between the two do not coincide with transmission.

 Pathology

-E. polecki is considered to be non-pathogenic in humans.
+Entamoeba polecki is considered to be non-pathogenic in humans.
 Nonspecific symptoms from infection have been reported, including nausea, vomiting, diarrhea, bloody stools, and fever.
 Prevalence of infection amongst swine may be up to 25% across the world, but tend to be asymptomatic.

-Diagnosis and Treatment
+Diagnosis and treatment

 Examination of stool samples for uninucleated cysts and trophozoites have been used for diagnosis.
 This method is not always reliable due to morphological similarities between E. polecki and other Entamoeba species.
 More recent diagnostic methods utilizing DNA amplification and comparison have been used to better differentiate amongst pathogenic and species such as E. histolytica and non-pathogenic species.
 A definitive diagnosis can be made by using electroimmunotransfer blots.
 Serological testing is not accurate between species of Entamoeba.

 Treatment of infection is similar to that of other Entamoeba infections.
 Anti-parasitic medications such as metronidazole and ornidazole are generally used to treat human infections.
 Combination therapies such as metronidazole and diloxanide furoate have been effective as well.